-The Scientific Committee, established by the Threatened Species Conservation Act, has made a Preliminary Determination to support a proposal to list the Magnificent Helicarionid Land Snail Gudeoconcha sophiae magnifica Iredale as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act, has made a Final Determination to list the Magnificent Helicarionid Land Snail Gudeoconcha sophiae magnifica Iredale, 1944 as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act.
 Listing of Critically Endangered species is provided for by Part 2 of the Act.